Scope of Support

 Options Available for SSO Configuration

-• Manage certificates in the IDP system.
+• Managing certificates within the IdP system.

-Your district's Infinite Campus Administrator should:
+The district’s Infinite Campus Administrator should:

-The identity provider's support team can:
+The identity provider's support team should:

 Campus Support